Posts Tagged ‘Babbage’

 “Machines take me by surprise with great frequency”*…

-In search of universals in the 17th century, Gottfried Leibniz imagined the calculus ratiocinator, a theoretical logical calculation framework aimed at universal application, that led Norbert Wiener suggested that Leibniz should be considered the patron saint of cybernetics.
+In search of universals in the 17th century, Gottfried Leibniz imagined the calculus ratiocinator, a theoretical logical calculation framework aimed at universal application, that led Norbert Wiener to suggest that Leibniz should be considered the patron saint of cybernetics.
 In the 19th century, Charles Babbage and Ada Lovelace took a pair of whacks at making it real.

 Ironically, it was confronting the impossibility of a universal calculator that led to modern computing.
 In 1936 (the same year that Charlie Chaplin released Modern Times) Alan Turing (following on Godel’s demonstration that mathematics is incomplete and addressing Hilbert‘s “decision problem,” querying the limits of computation) published the (notional) design of a “machine” that elegantly demonstrated those limits– and, as Sheon Han explains, birthed computing as we know it…